lightdock/lightdock.github.io/tutorials/2UUY.md

 ## Generate docked models

-Finally, to generate the final docked structures in PDB format, we will use the script <code>lgd_generate_conformations.py</code>.
-We will need to run this script for each of the generated swarms and a given number of glowworms.
-Please note that, it is only possible to generated the docked conformations according to a single output file. **TIP** If you want to generate the full trajectory for a given <code>swarm</code>, you should independently generate the conformations for every output file.
+Finally, to generate the resulting docked structures in PDB format, we will use the script <code>lgd_generate_conformations.py</code>.
+We will need to run this script for each of the generated swarms and provide two different arguments:
+(1) *lightdock_output*, the output file (usually the last one) (2) *glowworms*, an integer indicating the number of complexes to generate (=< number of glowworms used in the simulation) Please note that, it is only possible to generate the docked conformations according to a single output file.

+**TIP** If you want to generate the full trajectory for a given <code>swarm</code>, you should independently generate the conformations for every output file.

 ```bash
 $ cd swarm_0